-Specific Requirements in SSQC 1 and Other SSAs that Refer to Communications with Those Charged With Governance
+Specific Requirements in SSQM 1 and Other SSAs that Refer to Communications with Those Charged With Governance

-This appendix identifies paragraphs in SSQC 1 and other SSAs that require communication of specific matters with those charged with governance.
+This appendix identifies paragraphs in SSQM 11 and other SSAs that require communication of specific matters with those charged with governance.
 The list is not a substitute for considering the requirements and related application and other explanatory material in SSAs.

-- SSQC 1, Quality Control for Firms that Perform Audits and Reviews of Financial Statements, and Other Assurance and Related Services Engagements paragraph 30(a) - SSA 240, The Auditor's Responsibilities Relating to Fraud in an Audit of Financial Statements paragraphs 21, 38(c)(i) and 40-42 - SSA 250, Consideration of Laws and Regulations in an Audit of Financial Statements paragraphs 14, 19 and 22-24 - SSA 265, Communicating Deficiencies in Internal Control to Those Charged with Governance and Management paragraph 9 - SSA 450, Evaluation of Misstatements Identified during the Audit paragraphs 12-13 - SSA 505, External Confirmations paragraph 9 - SSA 510, Initial Audit Engagements-Opening Balances paragraph 7 - SSA 540 (Revised), Auditing Accounting Estimates and Related Disclosures paragraph 38 - SSA 550, Related Parties paragraph 27 - SSA 560, Subsequent Events paragraphs 7(b)-(c), 10(a), 13(b), 14(a) and 17 - SSA 570 (Revised), Going Concern paragraph 25 - SSA 600, Special Considerations-Audits of Group Financial Statements (Including the Work of Component Auditors) - paragraph 49 - SSA 610 (Revised 2013), Using the Work of Internal Auditors paragraphs 20 and 31 - SSA 700 (Revised), Forming an Opinion and Reporting on Financial Statements paragraph 46 - SSA 701, Communicating Key Audit Matters in the Independent Auditor's Report paragraph 17 - SSA 705 (Revised), Modifications to the Opinion in the Independent Auditor's Report paragraphs 12, 14, 23 and 30 - SSA 706 (Revised), Emphasis of Matter Paragraphs and Other Matter Paragraphs in the Independent Auditor's Report paragraph 12
+- SSQM 1, Quality Management for Firms that Perform Audits or Reviews of Financial Statements, or Other Assurance or Related Services Engagements - paragraph 34(e) - SSA 240, The Auditor's Responsibilities Relating to Fraud in an Audit of Financial Statements paragraphs 21, 38(c)(i) and 40-42 - SSA 250, Consideration of Laws and Regulations in an Audit of Financial Statements paragraphs 14, 19 and 22-24 - SSA 265, Communicating Deficiencies in Internal Control to Those Charged with Governance and Management paragraph 9 - SSA 450, Evaluation of Misstatements Identified during the Audit paragraphs 12-13 - SSA 505, External Confirmations paragraph 9 - SSA 510, Initial Audit Engagements-Opening Balances paragraph 7 - SSA 540 (Revised), Auditing Accounting Estimates and Related Disclosures paragraph 38 - SSA 550, Related Parties paragraph 27 - SSA 560, Subsequent Events paragraphs 7(b)-(c), 10(a), 13(b), 14(a) and 17 - SSA 570 (Revised), Going Concern paragraph 25 - SSA 600, Special Considerations-Audits of Group Financial Statements (Including the Work of Component Auditors) paragraph 49 - SSA 610 (Revised 2013), Using the Work of Internal Auditors paragraphs 20 and 31 - SSA 700 (Revised), Forming an Opinion and Reporting on Financial Statements paragraph 46 - SSA 701, Communicating Key Audit Matters in the Independent Auditor's Report paragraph 17 - SSA 705 (Revised), Modifications to the Opinion in the Independent Auditor's Report paragraphs 12, 14, 23 and 30 - SSA 706 (Revised), Emphasis of Matter Paragraphs and Other Matter Paragraphs in the Independent Auditor's Report paragraph 12

-SSQC 1, Quality Control for Firms that Perform Audits and Reviews of Financial Statements, and Other Assurance and Related Services Engagements
+SSQM 1, Quality Management for Firms that Perform Audits or Reviews of Financial Statements, or Other Assurance or Related Services Engagements